Adventures in Asian Art

 Creativity is the power of imagination.
 It is discovering your own special talents.
 Daring to see things in new ways and find different ways to solve problems.
 With your creativity, you can bring something new into the world.

-The first character means "to create" the second means "to make or build".
-Together they mean "creative".
-The third character means "strength".
-So altogether, these three characters are a word that means "strength of creativity" or sort of "creativity (is your) strength".
-This can also be translated as "ingenuity".
+The first character means “to create,” and the second means “to make or build.”
+Together they mean “creative.”
+The third character means “strength.”

 kě wàng

-This Chinese word can mean desirous, wishful, or simply desire.
+This Chinese word can mean desirous, wishful, or desire.

 Desire / Longing / Craving